timmartin/margate/README.rst

 Features
 --------

-Currently Stencil supports the following:
+Currently Margate supports the following:

 * ``for`` loops
 * ``if`` blocks with arbitrary conditions (but not ``else`` blocks)